©DR

 Training

-The freedom to travel is intimately linked to the ability to be autonomous and responsible in the natural environment.
-Thus, training represents an essential element in what equestrian tourism has to offer.
-It concerns in the first place the instructors - which means those who have the responsibility to guide and accompany the riders on the hiking trails.
-Moreover, it also concerns riders that are willing to acquire specific abilities to practice outdoors equitation.
+The freedom to travel is intimately linked to the ability to be autonomous and responsible in a natural environment.
+Training is therefore an essential part of the equestrian tourism offering.
+While it primarily concerns managers, i.e. those responsible for guiding and accompanying riders on trails, it also concerns riders, who seek to acquire the skills specific to outdoor riding.

-For more than fifteen years, thanks to the thrust and with the help of the FITE, many NETOs have compared their teaching methods in order to harmonise their relative diplomas.
-By bringing professionnalism and quality, this convention answers the growing concerns about security, seriousness and comfort.
-Equestrian tourism diplomas have also been added in the equivalence grid of IGEQ - International Group for Equestrian Qualifications - thanks to the involvement of the FITE.
+For over fifteen years, under the impetus and with the help of the FITE, many NETOs have been comparing their teaching methods in order to harmonize their respective diplomas, where professionalism and quality are the watchwords in a world that is increasingly demanding in terms of safety, reliability and comfort.
+Equestrian tourism diplomas have also been included in the IGEQ (International Group for Equestrian Qualifications) equivalence grid, following work carried out by the FITE.

 By topic